h2oai/h2o-llmstudio/documentation/docs/guide/experiments/create-an-experiment.md

  kaggle kernels output philippsinger/openassistant-conversations-dataset-oasst1 -p examples/data_oasst1/
  ```

-2. Go into the interactive shell.
-Install the dependencies first, if you have not installed them earlier:
+2. Go into the interactive shell or open a new terminal window.
+Install the dependencies first, if you have not installed them already.

  ```bash
  make setup  # installs all dependencies